mindaffect/pymindaffectBCI/OnlineBCI_quickstart.md

 1. EEG headset Setup

-    Prepare a headset such that it follows the `'MindAffect headset layout.pdf' `in our Headset repository or prepare the headset delivered with your kit by following <code>'MindAffect headset setup.pdf'. ([headset_setup.pdf](https://github.com/mindaffect/Headset/raw/master/MindAffect%20Headset%20Set%20up%20instructions.pdf))</code>
+    Prepare a headset such that it follows the [MindAffect headset layout.pdf](https://github.com/mindaffect/Headset/blob/master/MindAffect%20headset%20layout.pdf)) in our Headset repository or prepare the headset delivered with your kit by following [MindAffect headset setup.pdf](https://github.com/mindaffect/Headset/raw/master/MindAffect%20Headset%20Set%20up%20instructions.pdf))

 2. Signal Quality